Morocco Jewish Heritage Tours: 12-Day Itinerary

 Day 1: Hassle-Free Arrival and Visit to Hassan II Mosque in Morocco

-Greetings from Morocco!
+Greetings from Casablanca, Morocco!
 We will meet you at the airport and arrange a smooth ride to your lodging.
 We can take you on a tour of the majestic Hassan II Mosque if you come early.
 With a soaring 210-meter-tall minaret, this magnificent mosque is the fifth-biggest in the world and the tallest in Africa.

 Day 2: Guided Tour from Casablanca to Rabat

-This city has a rich Jewish past, with more than 20 synagogues and Jewish neighbourhoods.
+This city has a rich Jewish past, with more than 20 synagogues and Jewish neighborhoods.
 You will visit some of the most significant and historic synagogues in the city on our guided tour, including Temple Beth-El, Temple Em Habanim, and Temple Neve Shalom.
 You will also go to Casablanca’s Jewish Mellah and Cemetery, as well as the Museum of Moroccan Judaism.

-The most famous synagogue in the nation and the centre of Casablanca’s bustling Jewish community is the majestic Temple Beth-El, which has stained-glass windows, gilded Bible verses, and enormous crystal chandeliers.
+The most famous synagogue in the nation and the center of Casablanca’s bustling Jewish community is the majestic Temple Beth-El, which has stained-glass windows, gilded Bible verses, and enormous crystal chandeliers.
 You’ll see the Mellah, which was built less than a century ago, and its iconic synagogues, including Temple Em Habanim and Temple Neve Chalom, all of which have undergone elegant renovations and now feature a gallery of synagogue lights.

 After lunch, we’ll visit the Museum of Moroccan Judaism, the first and only museum of its kind in the Arab world.
 Dedicated to Judaism, the museum is housed in a building that was formerly a Jewish orphanage and underwent renovations in 2013.